rpmenken/exercise/docs.md

 This documentation describes how to use the Pavel robotic toothbrush.

+9 out of 10 dentists recommend this toothbrush and this documentation.

-Note that this toothbrush is not safe to use for children, adults, or pets.
+Note that this toothbrush is absolutely safe to use for children, adults, or pets.